cbroker1/Intro-to-Machine-Learning-and-Nerual-Networks/README.md

-Week 1 - Introduction to Machine Learning and Neural Networks
+Week 1 - Introduction to Machine Learning and Neural Networks (no corresponding files)

 Recieved an overview of the architecture of the course as well as an introduction to machine learning and neural networks.